 You have the right to access the personal data we hold.
 Should you wish you can request access to your data free of charge, however, we may charge a fee if your request is manifestly unfounded, excessive, or particularly repetitive.
 We have one month to provide you with access to your data, which would usually be a PDF file of the data we hold.

-Should you wish to access your data, please write to Haley Richardson, Senior Insolvency Manager, Money Advice ltd, Landmark House, Station Road, Cheadle Hulme SK8 7BS
+Should you wish to access your data, please write to Haley Richardson, Senior Insolvency Manager, Money Advice ltd, Metropolitan House, Station Road, Cheadle Hulme SK8 7AZ

 The Right to Rectification